RsyncProject/rsync/rsync.1.md

     This option is overridden by both `--super` and `--no-super`.

-    See also the "fake super" setting in the daemon's rsyncd.conf file.
+    See also the "`fake super`" setting in the daemon's rsyncd.conf file.

 0.  `--sparse`, `-S`